Judith989/SmartParking/README.md

 # SmartParking
-This repository gives a guided tutorial on the Object detection of Vehicles, Pedestrians and Traffic sign based on the [TraPedesVeh dataset](https://github.com/Judith989/TraPedesVeh-A-mini-Dataset-for-Intelligent-Transportation-Systems/blob/main/README.md)
+This repository gives a guided tutorial on the Object detection of Vehicles, Pedestrians and Traffic sign based on the [TraPedesVeh dataset](https://github.com/Judith989/TraPedesVeh-A-mini-Dataset-for-Intelligent-Transportation-Systems/blob/main/README.md), and for the paper titled "State-of-the-Art Object Detectors for Vehicle, Pedestrian, and Traffic Sign Detection for Smart Parking Systems", which was presented at the International Conference on Information and Communication Technology Convergence (ICTC2022), Jeju, South Korea.

 <img src="https://github.com/Judith989/SmartParking/blob/main/Figures.jpg" width="944">